GAHT Prescribing

 Progesterone therapy

-Progesterone is another hormone that may be used as part of an estrogen based GAHT plan of care.
-Bioidentical progesterone (Prometrium) is sometimes used in GAHT (although there are not a lot of studies available confirming the medication effects in this off-label usage), as it is believed that it “may” help with breast development, improvement in libido, and fullness in the hip area.
+Progesterone is another hormone that may be used as part of an estrogen-based GAHT plan of care.
+Bioidentical progesterone (Prometrium) is sometimes used in GAHT (although there are not many studies available confirming the medication’s effects in this off-label usage), as it is believed that it “may” help with breast development, improvement in libido, and fullness in the hip area.

-Treatment plans must be individualized and should be based on the individuals’ objectives, the risk-benefit analysis of the medications used, the presence of preexisting comorbidities, and socio-economic factors.
+Treatment plans must be individualized and based on the individuals’ objectives, the risk-benefit analysis of the medications used, preexisting comorbidities, and socio-economic factors.
 The desired physical changes have no definite timeline regarding appearance.
-Some features may occur within a month of using GAHT, while other changes can take up to six or more months, if not years for peak drug effect (23).
+Some features may occur within a month of using GAHT, while other changes can take up to six or more months, if not years, for peak drug effect (23).

 Risks